bhall2001/serverless-nextjs-github-ci-cd/README.md

 - [Finalize Production CI/CD](#finalize-production-ci/cd)
 - [Inspired by](#inspired-by)

-## Motivation

-There is a desire to implement ci/cd process with environments where checking into a branch in a GitHub repository performs ci/cd tasks resulting in a staging environment while tagging a commit with a version number (or creating a release in GitHub) performs ci/cd tasks for a production environment.

 ## Overview

 This is an example of how to setup ci/cd for a project using the awesome serverless nextjs component.
 GitHub Actions are used to create a basic ci/cd workflow where commits to master branch deploy a staging environment while creating a release by tagging a commit deploy the production environment.